hubverse-org/hubDocs/docs/source/user-guide/software.md

 ## [`hubAdmin`](https://github.com/hubverse-org/hubAdmin)

-`hubAdmin` is an R package that contains utility functions for administering Hubs, in particular creating and validating hub configuration files.
-[Here are instructions](https://github.com/hubverse-org/hubAdmin) to download and use the package.
+`hubAdmin` is an R package that contains utility functions for administering hubs, in particular creating and validating hub configuration files.
+You can find the complete package and instructions for use [here](https://github.com/hubverse-org/hubAdmin).

 ## [`hubData`](https://github.com/hubverse-org/hubData)

-`hubData` is an R package that provides tools for connecting to, interacting with, and manipulating Hub data.
-[Here are instructions](https://github.com/hubverse-org/hubData) to download and use the package.
+`hubData` is an R package that provides tools for connecting to, interacting with, and manipulating hub data.
+You can find the complete package and instructions for use [here](https://github.com/hubverse-org/hubData).

 ## [`hubEnsembles`](https://github.com/hubverse-org/hubEnsembles)